54 Secrets Your Restaurant Server Isn’t Telling You

 Think twice about being rude to your waiter

 CEOs say the way a potential employee treats a waiter offers insight into that person’s character and ability to lead, according to an article in USA Today.
-And a 2005 survey of 2,500 members of It’s Just Lunch, a dating service for professionals, found that being rude to waiters ranked No. 1 as the worst in dining etiquette, at 52 percent, way ahead of blowing your nose at the table, at 35.
+Being rude to your wait staff is one of the biggest mistakes diners make at restaurants.

 Know your wine

-“If you order a Zinfandel and I ask, ‘Red or white?’ and you look at me with an annoyed face and say, ‘Pink,’ I go tell the other servers and we laugh.”—Kansas City waitress Charity Ohlund.
+“If you order a Zinfandel and I ask, ‘Red or white?’ and you look at me with an annoyed face and say, ‘Pink,’ I go tell the other servers and we laugh.”—Charity Ohlund.
 Prefer quick meals to a sit-down dinner?
 Find out the secrets fast-food workers aren’t telling you, too.